Blog

 - Assuming you are happy with the results, turn off preview mode.
 This allows the full Resource Awareness feature to become active.

-Start using Resource Pressure Awareness by upgrading to the latest version of Helix Core.
+Start using Resource Pressure Awareness by upgrading to the latest version of Perforce P4.